 Sea Limited Sponsored ADR (SE) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had gained 3.47% in the past month.
-In that same time, the Computer and Technology sector lost 4.5%, while the S&P 500 lost 2.25%.
+Heading into today, shares of the company had gained 11.41% over the past month, outpacing the Computer and Technology sector's gain of 0.04% and the S&P 500's gain of 2.13% in that time.

-SE will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of -$0.44, up 36.23% from the prior-year quarter.
+Investors will be hoping for strength from SE as it approaches its next earnings release.
+In that report, analysts expect SE to post earnings of -$0.44 per share.
+This would mark year-over-year growth of 36.23%.
 Our most recent consensus estimate is calling for quarterly revenue of $2.58 billion, up 55% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of -$2.14 per share and revenue of $10.09 billion, which would represent changes of +23.02% and +71.75%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for SE.
+It is also important to note the recent changes to analyst estimates for SE.
 Recent revisions tend to reflect the latest near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.81% lower.
-SE is holding a Zacks Rank of #4 (Sell) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.12% lower within the past month.
+SE is holding a Zacks Rank of #3 (Hold) right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report